 Kerry has a diverse background and wide range of experience.
 Originally a Launnie girl, she spent five years working in Melbourne and Sydney before returning home and settling in the community of South Arm, south of Hobart.
 Her experience includes:

 - Eight years with her own business, The KS Principle, working generally with smaller tourism operators on content curating, writing , online presence and general consultation.
 She also worked with the team at Arm End multi use recreation reserve in a diverse role in preparation for the construction of walking trails and world-class golf course.

 - Eleven years with national online wine and food travel publisher, VisitVineyards.com, based at Cambridge.

 - Thirteen years in the successful national sales and marketing team at J.Boag & Son, based in Hobart.

 - Twenty plus years involved with the very active South Arm Peninsula Residents Association (SAPRA), receiving Clarence Council's 2019 Citizen of the Year award for her community work.

 - Plus early stints in credit unions, media, tech companies and a favourite time involved with Targa Tasmania from prior to the first event in 1992 to 1996.

-Now in her sixth year on the WITH Tas Committee, she's looking forward to another year of connecting, supporting and inspiring you all!
+Now heading into her seventh year on the WITH Tas Committee, she's looking forward to another year of connecting, supporting and inspiring you all!